Ringworm on Pinna of the Cat

 Treatment with oral medication typically should not be discontinued until the pet cultures negative.
 Stopping when the pet simply looks well visually frequently invites recurrence of the disease.

 This medication is highly effective for ringworm.
 Recently, it has become available in an oral suspension (liquid) approved for cats, which is most likely going to be the form your veterinarian prescribes.
 Itraconazole is also available as a human product, in either capsules or liquid.
 The human product is not practical for pet use as the capsules are too strong and the liquid too weak.
 If human product is to be used, it is important to have it compounding pharmacy into appropriately sized capsules using brand name Sporonox®, rather than from generic.
 The reason for this is bioavailability (how much of the consumed drug actually makes it into the body after swallowing it).
-Generics simply have poor bioavailability and are not recommended.
+Generics and bulk product simply have poor bioavailability and are not recommended.

 Compounded itraconazole is expensive and compounded itraconazole from a brand name product is even more expensive, but investing in a medicine that is not bioavailable is even worse so it is important to get either brand name Itrafungol® made for cats or brand name Sporonox® made for humans (and reformatted into a pet sized dose).
 Nausea is a potential side effect for this medication but expense is probably the main reason it is passed by in favor of griseofulvin.
 On the average, cats treated with itraconazole and nothing else were able to achieve cure two weeks sooner than cats treated with griseofulvin.